smcclab/smc-course/_assessments/02-portfolio.md

   and the [PDF
   file](https://gitlab.cecs.anu.edu.au/u4110680/laptop-ensemble-2022-submissions/-/jobs/3211703/artifacts/file/laptop-ensemble-2022-submissions-u4110680-portfolio-1.pdf).

-## Marking criteria {#marking}

-Each stage of your portfolio is worth 15% of your total mark, and will be assessed based on the output PDF from your GitLab repository.
-The marking criteria are:

-- Sophistication of articulation and application of fundamental concepts in sound and music computing.
-(50%)
-- Sophistication of critical reflections obtained through collaboration.
-(20%)
-- Sophistication of critical examination of responses to computer music diary prompts.
-(20%)
-- Clarity of communication including adherence to submission formats and specifications for the diary and portfolio.
-(10%)

-What we mark:

-- Your mark is primarily derived from the PDF document of your portfolio, exported from GitLab.
-Make sure it looks nice and has screenshots/code listings.
-- To understand the context of your comments, we may review the video of your diary entries (make sure they exist).

 ## Marking Rubric {#rubric}

+- We primarily mark the PDF document of your portfolio as submitted.
+- To understand the context of your comments, we may review the video of your diary entries, and code/patches uploaded into gitlab (make sure they exist).

 | Criteria | HD | D | CR | P | N |
 |---|---|---|---|---|---|